The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

+---

-Basic DNC Overview
+# Basic DNC Overview

-DNC Job Guide from Square Enix (which includes job weaponskill and ability descriptions)
+[DNC Job Guide from Square Enix](https://na.finalfantasyxiv.com/jobguide/dancer/) (which includes job weaponskill and ability descriptions)

-Short Version:
+## Short Version:
 Dancer is a ranged physical DPS job with low personal DPS but high contribution to others’ DPS using raid buffs.
 It has “Dances'' that require executing the right dance steps in order to perform powerful finishing moves.
 Its main weaponskill GCDs revolve around a simple combo that has a chance to generate stronger proc GCDs which have a chance to generate feathers which can be used for oGCD damage abilities.

-Long Version:
+## Long Version:
 Dancer is a ranged physical DPS job (along with BRD and MCH) which has a pretty straightforward style to its gameplay.
 Their primary damage stat is dexterity (DEX).
 DNC is the DPS job that does the least amount of personal damage; however, it makes up for it by providing high damage increasing buffs to your raid group.
 Part of DNC’s rotation is keeping a buff up called Standard Finish that increases your damage by 5%.
 Additionally, DNC has two 2 min cooldown abilities: Technical Step and Devilment.
 Technical Finish (which occurs after successfully completing the Technical Step dance) will provide a 5% damage up buff to the whole party for 20 seconds while Devilment provides the DNC with a 20% crit hit rate and 20% direct hit rate boost for 20 seconds.
 DNC can also choose someone to be their Dance Partner in a fight with the ability Closed Position which will duplicate the Standard Finish 5% damage up buff and the Devilment buff on this target party member.
 Additionally, DNC provides raid utility in the form of a small AoE heal called Curing Waltz and a party wide damage reduction ability called Shield Samba.
 Despite doing low personal damage overall, DNC offers incredibly powerful burst damage in a 20 second window every 2 mins with its Technical Step and Devilment abilities.

 The rotational flow of DNC is a simple combo / proc GCD system coupled with two dance abilities, Standard Step and Technical Step, on a 30 second and 2 min cooldown respectively.
 When beginning a dance, your normal GCDs are replaced with dance steps in order to unlock a finishing move (aptly named Standard Finish and Technical Finish).
 These dance steps do not do any damage, however, the dance finishes themselves are some of the strongest damage abilities in the game at 1000 and 1500 potency respectively.
 These dance finishes damage all enemies within a 15y radius of you.
 The closest enemy will be hit for the full damage (1000 and 1500 potency respectively) while all other enemies will be hit for 75% reduced damage (250 potency for Standard Finish and 375 potency for Technical Finish).

 Outside of these dances, your normal GCDs include a set of basic 1 → 2 combo weaponskills called Cascade and Fountain.
 Cascade and Fountain each have a 50% chance to proc separate slightly more powerful weaponskills called Reverse Cascade and Fountainfall respectively.
 Additionally, every time you or your dance partner perform a weaponskill or spell while under the effect of Standard Finish, you have a chance to generate 10 esprit.
 Your esprit gauge can hold a maximum of 100 esprit.
 Every 50 esprit can be spent on a weaponskill called Saber Dance, which is your strongest GCD at 600 potency on primary target and 300 potency to all nearby enemies close to the target.
 Using Saber Dance, Reverse Cascade, Fountainfall, or your dances will not interrupt your Cascade → Fountain combo.
 Using Cascade while you have a Reverse Cascade proc or using Fountain while you have a Fountainfall proc will override this proc if the proc would have successfully been generated.

 Additionally, you have 4 more GCDs that mirror the way Cascade, Fountain, Reverse Cascade, and Fountainfall work in an AoE setting called Windmill, Bladeshower, Rising Windmill, and Bloodshower.
 All four of these weaponskills are AoEs in a circle around you (5y radius).
 Windmill combos into Bladeshower while Rising Windmill and Bloodshower are slightly stronger procs from the combo weaponskills.

 Every time you use a proc’d weaponskill (Reverse Cascade, Fountainfall, Rising Windmill, or Bloodshower), you have a 50% chance to generate a Fourfold Feather.
 You can hold a maximum of 4 feathers.
 These feathers can be used for oGCD abilities called Fan Dance (150 potency single target) and Fan Dance II (100 potency in an AoE around you on multiple targets).
 Additionally, when using a fan, it has a 50% chance to proc an ability called Fan Dance III (200 potency to primary target and 100 potency to all nearby enemies close to the target).

 Finally, DNC has a 1 min cooldown called Flourish which immediately grants them each of their weaponskill procs (Reverse Cascade, Fountainfall, Rising Windmill, Bloodshower) and a proc of Fan Dance III.

 The basic flow of the DNC GCDs on a single target encounter revolves around keeping your dances, Devilment, and Flourish off cooldown without drifting these abilities too much (if at all) and using weaponskills in between dances.
 The way DNC’s damage can be optimized is through a combination of maximizing the amount of damage you do (especially during buff windows), maximizing the amount of damage gained by your buffs to party members through optimal buff timings and Dance Partner choice, and minimizing losses in resource management (such as overcapping on esprit / feathers, or overriding a proc).